Implementation with Uncertain Evidence: Mixed-Strategy Bayesian Nash Implementation

 \begin{proof} If all agents present all their evidence, then Lemma \ref{main} yields that all agents present true distributional claims in their reports and thus the profile of reports must be consistent with the truth, so that $s=s^{\ast }$.

 Now, suppose that there is inconsistency but not all agents present all their evidence.
 We claim that this is only possible if precisely one agent $ i $ randomizes in her reports $p_{i,i}$ or $p_{i,i+1}$.
 To see this, notice that if two or more agents randomize in their distribution reports, then each type of each agent expects inconsistency with positive probability and presents all their evidence.
 So suppose that only agent $i$ mixes.
 Then in each message, each agent $j\neq i$ expects inconsistency with positive probability and presents all her evidence ($\varepsilon >0$).
 Then, from Lemma \ref{main}, $p_{k,j}$ is the truth for all $k\in \mathcal{I}$ and $ j\neq i$.
 Therefore, $i$ can only mix in $p_{i,i}$.
 However, by hypothesis, each agent $j\neq i$ presents a pure report in $p_{j,i}$.
 Therefore, in any message $m_{i}$ where $p_{i,i}\neq p_{j,i}$, she incurs a loss from $\tau ^{3}$.
-Note that there are no losses from $\tau ^{4}$ since agent $i$ is only changing $p_{i,i}$ and $\tau ^{4}$ does not apply to an agent's report about herself.
-Consider a deviation to match $p_{j,i}$.
-This avoids the loss from $\tau ^{4}$, but may cause losses from $\tau ^{2}$ (by creating consistency) and $\tau ^{5}$ (by activating a bet via creating consistency).
-Since $\underline{\tau }>1$, this is a profitable deviation.
+Consider a deviation for agent $i$ to match $p_{i,i}$ to $p_{j,i}$.
+This avoids the loss from $\tau ^{3}$, but may cause losses from $\tau ^{1}$ (by creating consistency), from $\tau ^{5}$ (by activating a bet via creating consistency), and from a possible change in the outcome.
+However, a gain of $1$ dollar is enough to offset any losses at the epsilon scale along with a change in the outcome.
 Therefore, we have a contradiction. \end{proof}